MicrosoftDocs/windows-dev-docs/hub/dev-home/index.md

 ![Screenshot of customized GitHub widgets on the Dev Home dashboard.](../images/devhome-github-widgets.png)

-## Dev Home extensions
+## Dev Home Extensions

-Dev Home extensions power the functionality of Dev Home's customizable widgets.
+Dev Home Extensions power the functionality of Dev Home's customizable widgets.
 By default, Dev Home includes the GitHub extension, but you can also create and share your own custom-built extensions.

 Learn more about **[Dev Home extensions](./extensions.md)**, including how to create customized GitHub widgets, set up GitHub notifications, create custom ADO widgets, or build and share your own Dev Home extensions.